ULHPC/tutorials/advanced/R/README.md

     > class(diamonds_fair)
       [1] "data.frame"

+So we have these two datasets, being of class dataframe.
+In R, a `data.frame` is one kind of data structure whose columns have names and that can contain several rows.
+Basically it looks like a matrix with columns identified by an index *and* a name, and with rows identified by an index.
-So we have these two datasets (being of class dataframe), let's check how they are organized with the `names()` function that gives a dataset column names.
+Let's check how they are organized with the `names()` function that gives a dataset column names.

     > names(diamonds_fair)
 	  [1] "carat" "price"